controlplaneio/simulator/docs/tasks-yaml-format.md

 * Each task is identified by its name which **must** be a number enclosed in quotes.
 * The `sortOrder` is used to sort the tasks for more advanced functions.
 For now each task name matches with its `sortOrder`
-* The `hints` stanza contains two fields for the hints themselves and the penalty for viewing a hint:
+* The `hints` stanza contains two fields; for the hints themselves and the penalty for viewing a hint:
   * Text is a string value displayed to the user when the use `next_hint`
   * Penalty is the value subtracted from the users score when they use `next_hint`